JPC SYSTEMIC PATHOLOGY

 HISTORY: This calf had a history of severe chronic diarrhea and oral erosions for a 1-week period prior to death.

-MICROSCOPIC DESCRIPTION: Slide A: Rumen: Extending to one section margin is a 5mm long focally extensive thickening of the mucosal epithelium up to 2mm thick (hyperplasia) with acanthosis and markedly swollen squamous epithelial cells with abundant clear to light eosinophilic, flocculent, vacuolated cytoplasm (ballooning degeneration) that often contain a single, round to irregular, often large (up to 20 um), eosinophilic, intracytoplasmic viral inclusion body.
-Multifocally, vacuolated cells coalesce to form clear spaces up to 200 um in diameter which often contain numerous viable and degenerate neutrophils admixed with fibrin, hemorrhage, edema, and necrotic debris (intraepithelial pustules), and there is scattered single cell necrosis.
+Slide A: Rumen: There is a 5mm long focally extensive thickening of the mucosal epithelium up to 2mm thick (hyperplasia) with acanthosis and markedly swollen squamous epithelial cells with abundant clear to light eosinophilic, flocculent, vacuolated cytoplasm (ballooning degeneration) that often contain a single, round to irregular, often large (up to 20 µm), eosinophilic, intracytoplasmic viral inclusion body.
+Multifocally, vacuolated cells coalesce to form clear spaces up to 200 µm in diameter which often contain numerous viable and degenerate neutrophils admixed with fibrin, hemorrhage, edema, and necrotic debris (intraepithelial pustules), and there is scattered single cell necrosis.
 The epithelium is multifocally eroded or ulcerated and replaced by eosinophilic fluid and fibrin with enmeshed cellular and karyorrhectic debris, abundant viable and degenerate neutrophils, and scattered colonies of superficial cocci (serocellular crust).
 The remaining epithelium is hyperplastic with moderate parakeratotic hyperkeratosis.
 The lamina propria and submucosa contains abundant degenerate neutrophils, fewer macrophages, lymphocytes, and plasma cells, and hemorrhage, fibrin, edema with ectatic lymphatics, and blood vessels are often lined by hypertrophied endothelial cells (reactive endothelium).
 Muscle bundles of the tunica muscularis are mildly separated by increased clear space (edema).

 Tongue: Few multifocal, random myocytes are mildly hypereosinophilic with loss of cross-striations and pyknotic nuclei (necrosis), with small cytoplasmic aggregates of basophilic globular to granular material (mineralization).

-1. Esophagus: Esophagitis, proliferative and necrotizing, subacute, diffuse, severe, with ballooning degeneration, intraepithelial pustules, and numerous epithelial eosinophilic intracytoplasmic viral inclusion bodies.
+2. Esophagus: Esophagitis, proliferative and necrotizing, subacute, diffuse, severe, with ballooning degeneration, intraepithelial pustules, and numerous epithelial intracytoplasmic viral inclusion bodies.

-2. Tongue, myocytes: Necrosis and mineralization, multifocal, minimal.
+3. Tongue, myocytes: Necrosis and mineralization, multifocal, mild.

 ETIOLOGIC DIAGNOSIS: Parapoxviral esophagitis and rumenitis